 The Caucasus Mountains, which extend from southeastern Europe into Asia, are home to all six of the tallest mountains on the European continent.
 Yet they wouldn’t even come close to competing for the top 20 biggest mountains in Asia.

 That said, the range’s tallest mountain has garnered a spot on the Seven Summits list.
-At 18,510 feet, Mount Elbrus (which is located in Russia) is officially the highest mountain in Europe.
+At 18,510 feet, Mount Elbrus (the tallest mountain in Russia) is officially the highest mountain in Europe.

 Elbrus is a dormant volcano with two summits, both of which are volcanic domes.
 But the western summit– the taller of the two– reaches roughly 60 feet higher than the eastern one.